 “The thrills and chills are real!
 An enjoyable night of apparitions, inquisitions, and a bit of quantum physics, oh my!” –BITR Sisters

 "Thought-provoking and successful at presenting the idea that a new life may not necessarily be 'new.'
 The Quickening raises your heart rate!" –Baltimore Fishbowl Review

 "An age-old battle between good and evil, leading to a suspenseful, shocking conclusion." –DC Metro Arts

 "Just when you think nothing is going on, you may find yourself jumping in surprise!" –BroadwayWorld

 "Playwright (Scharf) poses an intriguing question on the nature of consciousness." –BroadwayWorld

 "The Quickening is a good old-fashioned ghost story about questioning faith, life and death." –Backstage Baltimore

 Materials: your materials will be sent to you two months prior to your opening date and will include everything necessary for your production and can be ordered in Printed or Digital format.
 Printed Materials are provided on unbound three-hole punched loose-leaf paper while digital Materials are provided via email as downloadable PDF files for you to print in-house.
 All materials are yours to keep!
 No deposits, no returns.

-The required materials for The Quickening include:
+The production materials for The Quickening include: